 If you’re eating a reasonable amount of protein either way, you won’t have an increased risk of kidney stone formation.

-Based on that, I think it’s fair to say that vegan protein powders won’t cause kidney stones based on protein intake alone.
+Unless you’re drinking several protein shakes a day, I think it’s fair to say that vegan protein powders won’t cause kidney stones based on protein intake alone.

 How Does Oxalate Intake Affect Kidney Stones?

 Oxalate is found in a lot of different foods.

 It’s also found in calcium-oxalate kidney stones.
 If there is too much oxalate in a kidney, along with other conditions (like low amounts of liquid), it can form stones with calcium.